 The Company does not anticipate any significant concentration of specific assets that could elevate its exposure to ESG-related risks.
 Overall, ESG risks are expected to have minimal impact on both the financial and non-financial performance of the Company.
-The Company maintains a low tolerance for engaging with counterparties associated with elevated ESG risks, in order to safeguard its reputation.
+In this respect, no processes have been developed in 2024 due to the timing of the change in the classification mentioned above.